Religious Education Program 2017 – 18

 BIRTH THROUGH AGE THREE

-For our youngest children from birth through age three volunteer parents and paid high school youth will provide an opportunity for the children to learn through play, build relationships with the church and its members, and have fun during “church time.”
+For our youngest children from birth through age three, paid high school youth will provide an opportunity for the children to learn through play, build relationships with the church and its members, and have fun during “church time.”

 FOUR YEARS THROUGH GRADE TWO